 Hurricane Jose's path: What you should know

-Hurricane Jose has weakened to a Category 1 storm and is expected to become a tropical storm as early as Friday.

-Jose is the fourth threatening hurricane to form over the Atlantic in the past few weeks.
+Jose was the fourth threatening hurricane to form over the Atlantic in the past few weeks.

 After the Caribbean was left devastated by Hurricane Irma last week, there was worry that Jose could do further damage.
 But it appears to have spared, for the most part, that area.